nsbarr/self-therapy/content/posts/my-first-post.md

   src="/superprompt.png"
   type="full"
   label="mn-napoleonic-wars"
-  caption="The system prompt that powers the practice environment. <span>Copy to clipboard</span>, or refer to the GitHub repository." alt=""
+  caption="The system prompt that powers the practice environment.
+To copy and refine the system prompt for your own purposes, refer to the [GitHub repository](https://github.com/nsbarr/self-therapy)." alt=""
 >}}

 To be clear, though the system prompt reads like a set of instructions, the system itself doesn't have concepts like rulesets or symbolic logic.
 For any given sequence of words – whether it's a system prompt or input from the user – LLMs like ChatGPT "simply" predict the next word.
 I put "simply" in quotes because this prediction involves many thousands of operations in a many-thousand dimensional vector space.
 Nobody programmed these operations; instead, they emerged from training neural networks on billions of words of training data.
 In this way, LLMs appear simultaneously simple and inscrutable, dumb and eerily smart.
 The implications of all this are the subject of intense debate and research.{{< sidenote >}}Timothy B Lee and Sean Trott have the [best accessible primer](https://www.understandingai.org/p/large-language-models-explained-with) I've seen on LLMs.{{< /sidenote >}}

 Putting aside philosophical and existential concerns for the moment, I am astonished at how well the system adheres to these instructions, and how wonderfully it enhances my inner work.
-To see it in action, we will look at three self-therapy sessions I conducted.
+To see it in action, we will look at the transcripts of three self-therapy sessions I conducted.
 My comments are in italics.

 ### Session 1: Getting to know a Protector